rainlanguage/rain-sdk/docs/enums/tier.md

 # Enum Tier

-All the contract tier levels.
+All the contract tier levels availables in all ITier contracts.

 <b>Signature:</b>